erickhun/blog/content/posts/when-code-is-law.md

 +++

 How can you trust an individual, company, or government with the money you send to them?
 What tells you there are no hidden fees, or middleman in the contract you’re signing for?
 How do you make sure terms won’t be changed?
-Those are one of the exciting things I’m excited about smart contracts on public blockchains, The “Code is Law” feature (also called “immutability”).
+Those are one of the exciting things I’m excited about smart contracts on public blockchains, the “Code is Law” feature (also called “immutability”).
 They are the promises of what a smart contract can fulfill.
-They can become a powerful tool for companies, governments and individuals to trust each other.
+They can become a powerful tool for companies, governments and individuals to **trust each other**, but also **remove middlemen**.

 ## The _immutability_ of a smart contract